paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-01-13-classic_web_articles.md

 ## [A Dao of Web Design][2] (2000)

 Perhaps landmark sites could only be created once we acknowledged the true nature of the web.
-This nature has come into sharp focus in recent years, largely thanks to **John Allsopp**'s earlier description of it.
+This nature has come into sharp focus in recent years, largely thanks to **John Allsopp**’s earlier description of it.
 I consider his words to be a manifesto for modern web development, and this *the* classic article about web design.

 ## [Responsive Web Design][3] (2010)

-John's words were later reprised by **Ethan Marcotte**, who looked to the permanence of architecture to find a path across an unpredictable landscape faced by web designers.
+John’s words were later reprised by **Ethan Marcotte**, who looked to the permanence of architecture to find a path across an unpredictable landscape faced by web designers.
 By combining fluid grids, flexible images and media queries, we could build websites that adapted to whatever device they appeared on.

 ## [Designing with context][4] (2013)

-There used to be a clear understanding about how users experienced the web -- where, when, how -- but the proliferation of web-enabled devices revealed these assumptions to be false.
+There used to be a clear understanding about how users experienced the web — where, when, how — but the proliferation of web-enabled devices revealed these assumptions to be false.
 Here, **Cennydd Bowles** considers the real complexities of context.

 ## [Universal Design IRL][5] (2012)

-Much has been written about the universality of the web, yet this isn't always reflected in own communities and organisations.
+Much has been written about the universality of the web, yet this isn’t always reflected in own communities and organisations.
 If you think inclusivity has little to do with design, **Sara Wachter-Boettcher** will set you straight.

 ## [Web Design is 95% Typography][6] (2006)